nathandao/ginatra/README.md

 ## <a name="Todo" /> Todo

 - Tests!
-- Use websocket instead of constantly sending ajax requests.
+- Use websockets instead of constantly sending ajax requests.
 - Refactor into a gem
 - Setup ```config.yml``` and ```data``` folder automatically.
 - API for author info